-- Field Risk Surveys The field risk management team shall monitor key operational risks at branches and Kendra's through field risk profile questionnaires.
-The responses will consequently be used for reporting potential risks with respect to stakeholders at the branch and Kendra levels. - Fraud and PAR investigation The field risk team shall support the field operations teams by conducting investigation of major frauds and PAR events in field, assess gaps in underlying controls and recommend improvement in controls. - Risk assessment of new proposed locations Prior to branch expansion in the organization, vetting of branch expansion proposals and geographical risk assessment of locations shall be conducted by assessing major operational and credit risks in the proposed locations. - ii.
-Roles and Responsibilities of Field Risk Management - Monitoring of operational risks at branches and Kendra's through field risk profile Questionnaires. - Investigate delinquency/fraud events in branch or geographical area with high incidents being reported. - Examines any risk events (Social, Political, PAR, Frauds, Culture, Ring Leaders/Agents issues etc.) that occurred in the region. - Conducts Fraud/other incident Investigation and identify root cause in consultation with the respective department(s). - Identify external risks including third party interventions and escalate to concerned stakeholders. - Ascertains client protection principles are followed during employee/customer interactions. - Capture and report the perception of local community towards CA Grameen. - Collating the risk incidence information across branches within his/her purview. - Conduct geographical risk assessment for business expansion when required.
+- 1. Field Risk Surveys The field risk management team shall monitor key operational risks at branches and Kendra's through field risk profile questionnaires.
+The responses will consequently be used for reporting potential risks with respect to stakeholders at the branch and Kendra levels. - 2.
+Fraud and PAR investigation The field risk team shall conduct investigation of frauds and PAR events in field, assess gaps in underlying controls and recommend improvement in controls. - 3.
+Risk assessment of new proposed locations - Prior to branch expansion in the organization, vetting of branch expansion proposals and geographical risk assessment of locations shall be conducted by assessing major operational and credit risks in the proposed locations. - II.
+Roles and Responsibilities of Field Risk Management - 1.
+Monitoring of operational risks at branches and Kendra's through field risk profile Questionnaires. - 2.
+Investigate delinquency/fraud events in branch or geographical area with high incidents being reported. - 3.
+Examines any risk events (Social, Political, PAR, Frauds, Culture, Ring Leaders/Agents issues etc.) that occurred in the region. - 4.
+Conducts Fraud/other incident Investigation and identify root cause in consultation

+- with the respective department(s). - 5.
+Identify external risks including third party interventions and escalate to concerned stakeholders. - 6.
+Ascertains client protection principles are followed during employee/customer interactions. - 7.
+Capture and report the perception of local community towards CA Grameen. - 8.
+Collating the risk incidence information across branches within his/her purview. - 9.
+Conduct geographical risk assessment for business expansion when required.